gerarjos14/etruel-del-post-copies/readme.txt

 == Changelog ==

 = 6.0.2 May 19, 2025 =
+*Fixes a bug with cron on certain campaigns.

+= 6.0.2 May 19, 2025 =
 * Refreshed the Settings screen to better highlight the PRO features and license field — now cleaner and easier to use.
 * Added improved version compatibility checks to prevent any mismatch between the free and PRO versions.
 * Fixed an issue where the MIN/MAX Post ID filters weren’t working as expected in the last update.